JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/superpowers/mutation_support.md

 # Mutation Support

-ChainRulesCore.jl offers experimental support for mutation, targetting use in forward mode AD.
+ChainRulesCore.jl offers experimental support for mutation, targeting use in forward mode AD.
 (Mutation support in reverse mode AD is more complicated and will likely require more changes to the interface)

 !!! warning "Experimental"